pkdawson/imgui-godot/README.md

 3. Override `Layout` - see `MyGui.cs` for details.
 Be careful when overriding other methods; it should be ok if you make sure to call the parent method first (using `base`).

+## Project export

+When exporting your project with Godot, the native code cimgui library won't be included.
+On Windows, you can just copy over cimgui.dll (from .mono\temp\bin\ExportRelease) to the same directory as your exe.

+On macOS, I haven't been able to get the .app to work no matter where I put the .dylib.
+It does work if you run the binary directly.